mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 	"It's louder, the closer you are," thi said.

 	"Yea, I figured that out!" he exclaimed, putting the listener back into his satchel.
-The two looked down onto the Shadestead, mapping the outlines of different sectors in their heads.
+The two looked over the big branch onto the Shadestead, making mental maps of the terrain and feeling the warm smoky currents from the fire mix with the wind.
 They counted seven blue lights from guardians scattered around the fire.
-Two of them were sparring with sticks and the others were eating a late dinner closer to the armory.
-The faint raucous of the tent.
+Two of them were sparring with sticks near the kitchen and the others were eating a late dinner closer to the armory.

-	feeling the mix of warm currents from the fire and the cold Ulu breeze above.
+	Kip moved to the transmitter and said, "Seven guardians around the fire.
+Five near the armory.
+Approach from the East, everyone.
+Approach from the East."

+	Linyu pointed to the south as the first signs of movement came from their group, moving in a line toward the Shadestead and shifting their movement to the East. *Setre's plan is working!*, he whispered.

+	Their view of the armory was slightly obscured, but they watched as the group circled around it from the back.

+	He noticed one of the eating guardians look to the side, and he quickly said, "Stop!
+Stop!" into the transmitter.
+They did, and the guardian went back to eating.

+	"Walk slower and spread out," he said.
+And they watched as the group followed his orders.
+Once they reached the back side of the armory, Kip addressed the most agile maman in the group, "Penyi, go in and survey the place.
+The rest of you, sit tight and get your bearings."
+Kip kept his eyes on the guardians, watching every move and thinking of contingencies in case they did catch on.
+Moments stretched longer and longer until Kip began to feel uneasy about the time it was taking to search a tent so small.

+	He asked Linyu, "What do you think is taking hae so long?"

+	Thi shrugged and kept watching the scene, but Kip was getting impatient.

+	"I'm going down there"

+	"But I need you up here," thi said.

+	"You'll be fine.
+It's just calling out things you see."

+	"But-"

+	He unwrapped the rope from Linyu and looped it around the first branch

+	"I'll be right back," he said.

+	"Kip!"

+	But he was off, heading down the tree before thi could stop him.

+	Once on the ground, Kip took the rope off and followed the pathway the group had taken as quietly as they had.